Monday, December 26, 2011

 ALMA - Cloze Activity #3

-Click HERE to find additional ALMA materials (they're awesome!) by Martina Bex.
+UPDATE: Click HERE to find additional ALMA materials (they're awesome!) that Martina Bex created in December 2011.

 I love finding short videos to use in the class.
 The students like it because it changes things up for the day and I like it because it keeps their attention which means more repetitions with a captive audience.

 Next year when I use this story, I'll pre-teach more clothing vocabulary first!
 That was a missed opportunity.